PHSKC-APDE/hyrule/example_workflow/_targets.md

 been shown to be effective in other uses cases and the underlying algorithms are sufficiently different from each other that each set of submodels might be able to optimize for a different subset of tasks.
-Other model types (e.g. neural nets, logistic regression, etc.) can be added to the ensemble if desired.
+Other model types (e.g., neural nets, logistic regression, etc.) can be added to the ensemble if desired.

 ``` r